LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 1. Install and Import the required packaged into Jupyter notebook.
 2. Read and understanding  Dataset_of_Diabetes.csv
-3. View datasets.
+3. View datasets
-4. check data shape i.e. numbers of rows and columns (107, 56).
+4. check data shape
-5. Check datatypes : datatypes were 'datetime', 'int64' and 'object'.
+5. Check datatypes
 6. Check for missing values : none were detected.
 7. Check data summary: Minimum, Maximum, Mean, and the Percentiles (25%, 50%, and 75%) of the datasets.
 8. Run Ydata Profiling on the datasets.